-Year 5 - The adventure begins!
+Year 5 – Introduction to outdoor adventure

-Year 7 – Forming relationships and working together.
+Year 7 – Forming relationships and working together

-Year 8 – Personal challenge; preparing for expedition journeys.
+Year 8 – Personal challenge; preparing for expedition journeys

 The Year 8 camp at Wharncliffe Mill Forest Camp (north of Margaret River) sees boys participate in mountain biking, canoeing, abseiling and rock climbing in the surrounding areas; and cooking their evening meal each night.
 These activities are challenging, exciting and fun.
 The aim of the camp is to develop boys’ knowledge of environmental camping and improve their teamwork and leadership skills.

 The camp is operated from Hale School’s base in Exmouth Township.
-After a 15 hour overnight coach trip to the base, students prepare for the next eight nights camping under the stars.
+After a 15-hour overnight coach trip to the base, students prepare for the next eight nights camping under the stars.
 Up to four groups are in the field at one time, where they rotate through three programme sections ranging from two to four days long.
 Camp highlights include: